Siena Heights University

-Siena Heights University (SHU) is a private Roman Catholic university in Adrian, Michigan.
+Siena Heights University (SHU) is a private Catholic university in Adrian, Michigan, United States.
 It was founded by the Adrian Dominican Sisters in 1919.
+The university will close at the end of the 2025-2026 academic year.

 History

 The institution was founded for women in 1919 as St. Joseph's College by the Adrian Dominican Sisters.
 In 1939, it was renamed as Siena Heights College, after Saint Catherine of Siena.

 In 1969, it became coeducational.
 In 1998, after expansion of graduate studies, it was renamed Siena Heights University.
 The sisters minister in 29 states, the District of Columbia, and the Commonwealth of Puerto Rico, and in seven countries outside the United States.